 For the shallot, honey and mustard dressing

-- 5 tbsp extra virgin olive oil
+- 5 tablespoon extra virgin olive oil

-- 1 tbsp apple cider vinegar
+- 1 tablespoon apple cider vinegar

-- 1 tbsp runny honey
+- 1 tablespoon runny honey

-- 1/2 tbsp Dijon mustard
+- ½ tablespoon Dijon mustard

 - 1 medium shallot peeled and finely chopped